InnovatingAI/AutoMind/README.md

 ```

 This script will build both the Docker image and container for AutoMind, then run the agent on the MLE-Bench dataset.
 The results will be saved in the mle-bench/logs directory.

+## 📦Runtime

+You can download the complete runtime package from the header link or here: https://drive.google.com/drive/folders/1pyZXWPYR262NIXCrzD2NWpJHbdgiLRFR?usp=drive_link

+Automind_runtime contains:
+- data: Full datasets required to run the tasks, equivalent to the output of running mlebench prepare --automind.
+- runs: Complete runtimes for AutoMind and variants/baselines:
+  - automind, automind_o3_mini (AutoMind with o3-mini as base model), automindwo_knowledge (AutoMind without the knowledge module)
+  - aide_v3 and aide_o3_mini baselines
+  Each includes logs, submissions, solution code, and time-stamped intermediate results.
+- traj: For each runtime, the extracted trajectory of iterations from the root node to the best-performing node.

 ## 🌻Acknowledgement